 Lessons from the Field

 This scenario isn’t rare.
 Faith-based organizations, nonprofits, and even small investors often assume that “private sale” means “no oversight.”
-But the DRE’s jurisdiction isn’t just about who’s selling—it’s about how the property is being offered and to whom.
+Furthermore, the DRE’s jurisdiction isn’t just about who’s selling—it’s about how the property is being offered and to whom.
+This is why DRE oversight real estate rules often surprise churches and nonprofits who assume private sales avoid regulation.

 Here are a few situations where DRE approval is required: